Texas A&M vs. Penn State: Odds, spread, over/under - November 23

 Texas A&M vs. Penn State: Odds, spread, over/under and other Vegas lines - November 23

-The Texas A&M Aggies (4-0) will try to continue a four-game win streak when they host the Penn State Nittany Lions (4-0) at 12:00 PM ET on Thursday, November 23, 2023.
-The Nittany Lions have also taken four games in a row.
+The Texas A&M Aggies (4-0) will attempt to build on a four-game winning streak when they host the Penn State Nittany Lions (4-0) at 12:00 PM ET on Thursday, November 23, 2023.
+The Nittany Lions have also won four games in a row.

-In this article, you can take a look at the spread and odds across multiple sportsbooks for the Texas A&M vs. Penn State matchup.
+Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the Texas A&M vs. Penn State matchup.

 Texas A&M vs. Penn State Game Info